 Reason #6 to Call the Hair Doctor Now: A Hair Transplant is a one-time procedure

-In our series of Top Ten Reasons to Call the Hair Doctor Now, #6 provides the easy answer: A Hair Transplant is a one-time procedure.
-So yes – generally one hair transplant is enough to restore your hair.
+The short answer: Yes, generally one hair transplant is enough to restore your hair.
 This does not mean that all hair transplants are alike.

 Types of hair transplants